Kirk Cousins Player Prop Bets for NFL Week 11 | Minnesota vs. Green Bay 11/21/2021

 Matchup vs. Green Bay

-- Cousins averages 273.3 passing yards per game in seven matchups against the Packers, 7.8 more yards than his over/under in Sunday's game.
+- Cousins averaged 273.3 passing yards per game in seven matchups against the Packers, 7.8 yards higher than his over/under for Sunday.

-- Cousins threw a touchdown pass in all of those matchups against the Packers, while throwing multiple TDs four times.
+- Cousins recorded one touchdown pass in each of those outings against the Packers, while throwing multiple TDs in four games.

 - Note: Cousins' stats vs. Packers date back to 2016.

-- The 221.0 passing yards the Packers give up per game makes them the NFL's fourth-ranked pass defense this season.
+- The Packers have the NFL's fourth-ranked pass defense this season, surrendering 221.0 yards per game through the air.

-- The Packers have conceded 15 passing TDs this year (1.5 per game), ranking them 17th among NFL defenses.
+- With 15 passing TDs conceded this season, the Packers defense is ranked 17th in the league.

 Recent Performances